tsvsys/dab-pve-templates/README.md

 bzip2, wget, dialog, traceroute, logrotate, net-tools, vim-nox, python3

-added a script /etc/rc.local and enabled the rc-local.service systemd unit in order to show the VM IP address in a ProxmoxVE VM Console
+added a script /etc/rc.local and enabled the rc-local.service systemd unit in order to show the LXC IP address in a ProxmoxVE VM Console

 NOTE: ALL templates are set to zstd format, they will work only on PVE v7/v8/v9